 Christmas Day (Observation) Wed, Dec 25

+Employees in a position classified as full-time will receive 8 hours for each observed holiday.
 Part-time employees will receive holiday pay at a pro-rated amount according to your scheduled weekly hours in Workday.
 For any questions regarding your scheduled weekly hours, please reach out to your direct leader.

-Sick Time
+Sick FTO

 Bereavement Time